ravennevermoreneverless/obsidian/1.0 — immediate notes/tweets.md

 --
-i beat the shit out of myself in my mind everytime i forget a crucial fact about someone -- i will always grieve for the infinite lives i didn't choose but i won't ever regret this one life i chose -- am i stupid or do i just need a lot of time to think about things first before settling with a thought or am i actually stupid
+i beat the shit out of myself in my mind everytime i forget a crucial fact about someone --
+==i will always grieve for the infinite lives i didn't choose but i won't ever regret this one life i chose== -- am i stupid or do i just need a lot of time to think about things first before settling with a thought or am i actually stupid
 --